0abc/0abc-a22/readme.md

 * Carthaginians:
   * market technologies cost −25% resources and time;
   * markets have −50% resource costs and construction time;
-  * ships have +20~m vision range;
+  * ships have +20 m vision range;
   * traders have +5% gain;
-  * city walls have +40% health, capture points, build time, and stone and wood costs.
+  * city walls have +20% health, capture points, build time, and stone and wood costs.
 * Gauls:
   * infantry spearmen have +10% melee attack damage.
 * Iberians: